 |Revenue (unit 130.00)||110,110||109,980|

 |Cost of sales (unit 58.50)||49,550||49,491|

 As can be seen at 847 units the business makes a profit of 60.
 In contrast at 846 units the business makes a small loss of 11.

 It should be noted that the break even units formula given above can also be rearranged to give the break even units in terms of the fixed costs, selling price and variable cost per unit.

 Breakeven units = Break even revenue / Selling price Breakeven units = Fixed costs / (Selling price – Variable cost) Breakeven units = 60,500 / (130.00 – 58.50) = 847 units

 Using the Break Even Units to Manage

-In the above example, the break even point is 847 units, if this figure is say for one week, then assuming a five day week, management know they must sell at least 170 units a day to break even.
+In the above example, the breakeven point is 847 units, if this figure is say for one week, then assuming a five day week, management know they must sell at least 170 units a day to breakeven.
 Suppose they sell 180 units, they know they have broken even and as the operating costs have now been covered, then any unit sold above break even must result in a profit for the business.
-The profit for the day can be estimated as follows:
+Consequently we can estimate the profit for the day as follows:

 Profit = Units above break even x Profit per unit Profit = (180 - 170) x (130.00 - 58.50) Profit = 715

-These are only ‘back of the envelope’ calculations and assume that the operating expenses will accrue evenly throughout the year.
-However, the break even unit calculations do provide a useful tool for business owners to monitor the day to day performance of their business allowing corrections to be made at the earliest opportunity.
+It is important to realize that these are only ‘back of the envelope‘ calculations and assume that the operating expenses will accrue evenly throughout the year.
+However, the break even unit calculations do provide a useful tool for business owners to monitor the day to day performance of their business allowing corrective action at the earliest opportunity.